You may choose from five concentrations within the aerospace major according to the

 that are devoted to maintaining the excellence of this program.

-This emphasis addresses the area of flight operations and leads to pilot certification
+This concentration addresses the area of flight operations and leads to pilot certification

 up to and including the Commercial, Multi-engine Instrument certificate.
 Students in this program receive extensive experience in flight operations